jdohertydev/blast-off/README.md

 The site aims to:

 * Never throw an error.
-* Create an arcade like feel using basic black and white.
+* Create an arcade-like feel using basic black and white.
 * Use visuals to bring the text to life.

 ### How Will This Be Achieved: